ped-az/CrowdFunding_ETL/README.md

 - Crowd_Funding_Schema_ERD.png --> File contains a visual representaiton of the final schema built on QuickDBD

-- 1.Crowd_Funding_Schema_ERD.png --> Crowd_Fudning_Sql_Schema_File1.sql --> This SQL File contains the actual Schema used on Postgress to create the data tables which where later manually uploaded with the CSV Files created throughout the analysis located in the Resources Folder.
+- 1.Crowd_Funding_Schema_ERD.png --> Crowd_Fudning_Sql_Schema_File1.sql --> This SQL File contains the actual Schema used on Postgres to create the data tables which where later manually uploaded with the CSV Files created throughout the analysis located in the Resources Folder.

 - 2.Crowd_Funding_Sql_Extra_Info.sql --> File contains the SQL Code to check all the four tables were loaded correctly and create one final Masterfile merging all the data tables together.
 FOr this to run, we need to run section by section.